The Five Factor Formula Has Been Repeated Over and Over Again

 The information will never be revealed or connected directly to school shootings because the pharmaceutical companies are the major advertisers, contributors and sponsors for the major media corporations, politicians and medical professionals.
 Working in consort with the pharmaceutical companies, The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) has converted nearly all of life’s stresses and bad habits into mental disorders.
 Children are drugged accordingly.
 The long-term consequences and effects on the brain and behavior are unknown to professionals because only recently are the chemical, magnetic and electrical components of the brain under serious study.
 Individuals who are out of balance, depressed or suffering from one psychological dysfunction or another are tipped into violent behavior through the use of over the counter and prescription drugs.

-In 1968, three years after the U.S. Elementary and Secondary Act was passed, broadening the definition of ‘handicapped’ to include ‘mental disturbance’, this gave psychiatry the green light to label and drug children into compliance.
-A whole new category for children emerged “Behavior Disorders of Childhood and Adolescence”.
-In 1975, the Individuals with Disabilities Act was passed providing ‘special education’ classes for ‘learning disabled’ children.
+Rather than changing the Industrial Infrastructure of Education that was designed to create good taxpayers and assembly line workers, some three years after the U.S. Elementary and Secondary Act was passed, broadening the definition of ‘handicapped’ to include ‘mental disturbance’.
+This gave psychiatry the green light to label and drug children into compliance.
+A whole new category for children emerged ‘Behavior Disorders of Childhood and Adolescence’.
+The Individuals with Disabilities Act was passed providing ‘special education’ classes for ‘learning disabled’ children.
 Within two years, the number of children labeled emotionally handicapped reached more than 782,000.
 This figure soared to 1.9 million in 1989 and by 1996, it reached 2.6 million.
-In 2012, the number soared to 6.5million.
+In 2015, the number soared to 6.5 million or 13% of the student population.
 Yet Kevin Dwyer, assistant executive director of the National Association of School Psychologists admitted that the way ‘emotional disorders’ are diagnosed is ‘not a science’.
 The number of cases of children with emotional disorders has been out of control.

 In 1990, the lucrative doors were opened to a cash welfare program to low-income parents whose children were diagnosed with ADHD.
-A family could get more than $450 a month for each child.
+A family could get more than $450 a month then, now $750, for each child.
 In 1989, children with ADHD made up 5% of the disabled population.
 In 1991, education grants also funded schools additional $400 in annual grants money for each child.
 The same year, the Department of Education recognized it as a handicap providing children with special services.
 In 1997, 4.4 million children were diagnosed with ADHD.
 In 1996, $15 billion was spent annually on the diagnosis, treatment and study of these so-called disorders.
-Today, there are 5.2 million children ages 3-17 have been diagnosed 12% of boys and 5% of girls with $9 billion in SSI payments.
+Today, there are 6.2 million children ages 3-17 have been diagnosed 15% of boys and 8% of girls with $9 billion in SSI payments.

 SCHOOL SHOOTERS AND THEIR DRUGS

-Here are some of the profiles of school shooters drawn from a study published by the Citizens Commission on Human Rights:
+Here are some of the profiles of other school shooters:

 November 20, 1986: Rod Matthews, 14, beat a classmate to death with a bat in the woods near his home in Canton, Mass.
 Though Rod was extremely bright, he was put on Ritalin when he was in third grade.